storj/docs/app/(docs)/object-mount/user-guide/credentials/page.md

 hidden: false
 ---

-Object Mount can connect to Storj’s Distributed Cloud Storage, or to other major S3-compatible cloud storage providers.
+Object Mount can connect to Storj’s Distributed Cloud Storage as well as other major S3-compatible cloud storage providers.

 You will need to create and/or obtain credentials from your provider and configure Object Mount with those credentials.